Sand & Grass Volleyball League Rules

 Skill Levels:

-• A. Skilled players who understand, but may not have completely mastered the dynamics and strategies of both 5-1 or 6-2 offense.
+• Level A: Skilled players who understand, but may not have completely mastered the dynamics and strategies of both 5-1 or 6-2 offense.
 This division focuses on more position specific roles, defensive and offensive strategies and serve receive rotations.

-• Upper B: More skilled and competitive than our B division.
+• Level Upper B: More skilled and competitive than our B division.

-• B. Players who have learned the basic skills of serving, passing and making three contacts with a team strategy of defense, offense and rotations that will make them successful.
+• Level B: Players who have learned the basic skills of serving, passing and making three contacts with a team strategy of defense, offense and rotations that will make them successful.
 (Upper and Lower B divisions are offered on some nights)

-• Lower B: Player who have some experience playing the sport and/or new to the game.
+• Level Lower B: Player who have some experience playing the sport and/or new to the game.

-• C. Players who are relatively new to the game of officiated volleyball or in the process of learning the basic skills of accurate serving, passing, making 3 contacts, creating a consistent strategy and team environment.
+• Level C: Players who are relatively new to the game of officiated volleyball or in the process of learning the basic skills of accurate serving, passing, making 3 contacts, creating a consistent strategy and team environment.

 Roster Info:

-• All rosters must be completed by the third scheduled game.
+• All rosters must be completed by the third scheduled match.

 • 6 Person: Teams may register 12 players on roster / 4 players to start play